Pearl-Ayem/pearlayem.github.io/_projects/pca_toy_project.md

 # Introduction
 Principal component analysis, or PCA, is a dimensionality-reduction method that is often used to reduce the dimensionality of large data sets, by transforming a large set of variables into a smaller one that still contains most of the information in the large set.

-The goal of this toy project was to use new statistical and visualization libraries to conduct PCA/CCA on sample data.
-The libraries and functions used in this project include: scikit-learn and scipy for linear decomposition and conducting Principal Componenet Analysis and Canonical Componenet Analysis and seaborn for new visualization tecniques.
+The goal of this toy project was to use new statistical and visualization libraries to conduct PCA on sample data.
+The libraries and functions used in this project include: scikit-learn and scipy for linear decomposition and conducting Principal Componenet Analysis and seaborn for new visualization tecniques.

 The first sample dataset contains time series of four variables: x1, x2, x3 and x4.
 <br>